brianmaxxed/tictactoe-movecheck/README.md

   }
 ```

-Take it a step back and look in the **Board.js** class to see the main loop is in the function **checkBoard** where you greate one linear loop through the string of characters and check in each direction.
+Take it a step back and look in the **Board.js** class to see the main loop is in the function **checkBoard** where you create one linear loop through the string of characters and check in each direction.
 The board and move check routines are smart enough to make sure you are within the bondaries of the board (think flat earth here from left to right) and the gridX and gridY coordinates.
-If you try to go below to (-1, Y) or (gridX + 1, Y for example, then that depth check will recursion depth will finish and go back up.
+If you try to go below to (-1, Y) or (gridX + 1, Y for example, then that depth check recursion depth type will finish and go back up.
+The bounds are also checked for (X, gridY + 1) down.
+Remember, we never have to check back up or left (we're already past it, and we're being smart here)!

 ```
 checkBoard(player) {